Effective immediately our doors will remain unlocked during business hours from 10 am - 6 pm.

 Check out our NEW hours of operation to better serve you and save more lives!

 TUES - SAT 10 AM - 6 PM

 Face masks are mandatory to enter the facility and 6ft social distancing markers are marked within the shelter.
 Hand sanitizer will be available to citizens and staff will maintain around the clock sterilization of the facility based on CDC guidelines.

-At this time we are limiting animal viewing to one per person (or family group).
-First come first served.
 We encourage citizens interested in adopting to check our available animals here.
 To fast track the adoption process pre-adoption applications are available via these links:

 If you are needing to surrender a pet not only do we have great resources on our website here to help the possibility of you keeping your pet, but you can also check out rehome.adoptapet.com for additional support.
 If you are still needing to surrender your pet after reviewing our pet help resources, no worries.
 We only take surrenders from our three cities (Cedar Hill, DeSoto, & Duncanville).
 If your pet was adopted from another facility or shelter you may be contractually obliged to return the pet to that adoption facility.